chazdnato/chazdnato.github.io/_posts/2017-09-06-infrastructure-as-yaml.md

 title: Infrastructure as YAML
 ---

-> This post was originally hosted at the Wealthsimple [Engineering Blog](https://code.wealthsimple.com/) but was not migrated to [Wealthsimple @ Medium](https://medium.com/@Wealthsimple) for reasons unknown.
-It was [saved](http://web.archive.org/web/20171103222808/http://code.wealthsimple.com:80/infrastructure-as-yaml/) by our friends at the [Internet Archive](http://web.archive.org)
+> This post was originally hosted at the Wealthsimple [Engineering Blog](https://code.wealthsimple.com/), which is no more.
+It was [saved](http://web.archive.org/web/20171103222808/http://code.wealthsimple.com:80/infrastructure-as-yaml/) by our friends at the [Internet Archive](http://web.archive.org).

+[//]: # I was fortunate to get help from a former colleague on the formatting of this recreation

 At Wealthsimple, our goal is to have scalable, secure, and stable infrastructure, while also allowing developers to quickly and easily deploy new code.
 We want to provide a great customer experience with an always-up system, while still giving access to great features as rapidly as we can add them.
 This will be the first in a series of posts about the technologies we use to manage our platform, deploy our software, and some approaches to security.